The Deligne-Riemann-Roch isomorphism: Construction of the Deligne--Riemann--Roch isomorphism

 compatible with the additive or multiplicative structure of $\phi$ and $\phi^{\ast}$.
 It can be composed in a natural way with the isomorphisms in Theorem \ref{thm:cor86}, and commutes with them. \end{lemma} \begin{proof} The lemma is a restatement of \cite[Proposition 8.11]{DRR1}.
 Only the last claim needs some justification.
 We note that the proof of \cite[Proposition 8.11]{DRR1} is based on the splitting principles, the Whitney isomorphism and the rank triviality isomorphism from Theorem \ref{thm:cor86}, so that one can suppose that $E=L$ is a line bundle and one can write $[\phi^{\ast}(L)]$ as a power series in $\cfrak_{1}(L)$.
 One then uses the isomorphism $[\cfrak_{1}(L^{\vee})]\simeq -[\cfrak_{1}(L)]$, which can also be derived from Theorem \ref{thm:cor86}.
 It follows from the commutativity statement in Theorem \ref{thm:cor86} that the isomorphism \eqref{eq:phiast} can be naturally composed with the isomorphisms in that theorem, and commutes with them. \end{proof} In the particular case of $\chfrak$, it easily follows from the construction in the previous lemma and the proof of \cite[Proposition 9.1]{DRR1} that \eqref{eq:phiast} is compatible with the multiplicativity behavior of $[\chfrak(\bullet)]$ with respect to the tensor product, recalled in \textsection\ref{subsubsec:mult-chern-Borel-Serre}.

-We next consider the particular case of the duality operator $\ast$ acting on the line distribution associated with the categorical Todd class. \begin{lemma} Let $E$ be a virtual vector bundle on $X$.
+Next, we consider the particular case of the duality operator $\ast$ acting on the line distribution associated with the categorical Todd genus. \begin{lemma} Let $E$ be a virtual vector bundle on $X$.
 Then, there are canonical isomorphisms

 and

 of line distributions, which are compatible with the multiplicative behavior with respect to exact sequences.
 They can be composed in a natural way with the isomorphisms in Theorem \ref{thm:cor86}, and commute with them. \end{lemma}